Meg Ryan

 Film Career

-Ryan diligently attended auditions, initially settling for minor roles in films like "Amityville" (Lisa), "Armed and Dangerous" (Maggie), and "Innerspace" (Lydia).
-Eventually, producers started noticing her, and soon she was cast as Carole Bradshaw in Tony Scott’s action film "Top Gun" (1986), featuring Tom Cruise in the lead role.
+Ryan hustled through auditions, landing small roles in films like "Amityville" (Lisa), "Armed and Dangerous" (Maggie), and "Innerspace" (Lydia).
+Eventually, producers started noticing her, and soon she was cast as Carole Bradshaw in Tony Scott's action film "Top Gun" (1986), featuring Tom Cruise in the lead role.

 Meg Ryan in Top Gun